anyalir/behave/README.md

 * Not a full gherkin implementation, it just gives you the ability to decompose tests into reusable named steps.
 * Separate DSLs for defining scenarios and implementing test steps.
 * Dependency Free.
 Use whatever assertion, mocking and testing libraries you want.
-* Create a html report.
+* Html report including all test steps.

 ## Usage